When we asked local artist and musician Tom Wilson what sets Hamilton's culture scene apart from other destinations, he answered: 'community'.

 Every September, our downtown core shuts down to car traffic for an epic music and art inspired block party called Supercrawl.
 This annual off-shoot of monthly Art Crawls has been going strong for over a decade.
 The free weekend-long festival showcases a dynamic lineup of music, art, fashion, performance, talks, crafts, and food.
 There's nothing in the region – like it!

 Hitting up a concert is my favourite kind of night out.
-Experience Hamilton's talented music scene with a stop at classic club The Casbah, rock n roll dive This Ain't Hollywood, intimate Mills Hardware, rowdy Absinthe Hamilton, and CORE Entertainment‘s various venues for both big-ticket and intimate concerts.
+Experience Hamilton's talented music scene with a stop at classic club The Casbah, intimate Mills Hardware, rowdy Absinthe Hamilton, and CORE Entertainment‘s various venues for both big-ticket and intimate concerts.
 If you time your visit right, you may catch an outdoor concert at our historic football stadium at Tim Hortons' Field like Arkells' epic hometown Rally in 2018.

 Classical music fans can revel in beautiful live performances by the always innovative Hamilton Philharmonic Orchestra or the Brott Music Festival, the country's only music festival with a full-time professional orchestra in residence.